Postosuchus: Limbs and posture

-With the forelimbs being approximately 64% of the hindlimbs, Postosuchus had small hands bearing five toes.
-Only the first toe bore a large claw, which was used as an offensive weapon, and the forelimbs were robust, probably to hold the prey.
+With the forelimbs being about 64% the size of the hind limbs, Postosuchus had small hands bearing five toes, of which only the first digit bore a claw.
+Due to the diminutive size of the hands, whether this claw was especially predominant in predation is uncertain, but it may have helped in grappling prey.
 The feet were much larger than the hands, with the fifth metatarsal forming a hook shape.
-The halluxes were slenderer than the other toes and the marginal ones could not touch the ground.
-Being a crurotarsan, the heel and ankle of Postosuchus resemble those of modern crocodiles.
+The innermost two digits were less robust than the other toes, and likely could not touch the ground.
+As it was a crurotarsan, the heel and ankle of Postosuchus resemble those of modern crocodiles.

-The limbs were located underneath the body giving Postosuchus an upright stance.
+The limbs were located underneath the body, giving Postosuchus an upright stance.
 Historically, there has been debate over whether or not rauisuchids like Postosuchus were mainly bipedal or quadrupedal.
-Each one of Postosuchuss two forelimbs was slightly over half the size of the hindlimbs.
-This characteristic of short forelimbs can usually be seen in bipedal reptiles.
-Chatterjee suggested that Postosuchus could walk in an erect stance, since the short forelimbs were probably used only during slow locomotion.
-In 1995 Robert Long and Phillip A. Murry argued that Postosuchus was heavily built and quadrupedal.
-Peyer et al. 2008, argued that the thick pectoral girdle served for locomotion of the forelimbs.
+Each one of Postosuchuss two forelimbs was slightly over half the size of the hind limbs.
+This characteristic of short fore limbs can usually be seen in bipedal reptiles.
+Chatterjee suggested that Postosuchus could walk in an erect stance, since the short fore limbs were probably used only during slow locomotion.
+In 1995, Robert Long and Phillip A. Murry argued that Postosuchus was heavily built and quadrupedal.
+Peyer et al., 2008, argued that the thick pectoral girdle served for locomotion of the fore limbs.
 They noted that this does not, however, detract from the theory that Postosuchus could also walk bipedally.
 In 2013, a major study of the skeletal structure concluded that Postosuchus may have been an obligate biped based on evidence from the anatomy of the digits, vertebrae, and pelvis.
 The proportions of the limbs and weight-bearing sections of the spine were very similar to many theropod dinosaurs, nearly all of which are thought to have been strictly bipedal.
+However, a 2015 study noted several load-bearing adaptations present in the manus of Postosuchus, substantiating the view that its manus was used for support.
+In a 2022 article, Postosuchus was considered predominantly bipedal, but probably still capable of supporting its weight on the fore limbs at low speeds, and an ontogenetic shift was noted, with the shortening of the arms as individuals aged, suggesting that at least hatchlings and juveniles were facultatively quadrupedal.